JakobBoedker/dotfiles/README.md

 - hyprpaper
 - waybar (remove : rm -rf ~/.config/waybar if it is there)
 - rofi
+- nwg-look
+- zsh

+### after you install yay
+- hyprlock (remove rm -rf ~/.config/hypr/hyprlock.conf if its there)
 - yay
 - nerd font (jetbriansmono)
+- catppuccin-gtk-theme-mocha
 - starship
-- zen
-- nwg-look
-- catppuccin-gtk-theme-mocha
-- hyprlock (remove rm -rf ~/.config/hypr/hyprlock.conf if its there)
-- zsh

 ### what to run with Stow